clegaspi/saml_reader/README.md

 If you wish to install from the GitHub source:

 1. Clone the repository locally with `git clone`.
-2. Ideally, create an environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html), create the environment of your choice with Python 3.6+ and activate it.
+2. Create a virtual environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) using Python 3.9+ and activate it.
 3. In the root directory of the repository, run `pip install .` to install the package.
 If you are planning to make changes to the package, run `pip install -e .` instead to install the package in editable mode.
 4. Run the command line interface by running `saml_reader` with options specified below.